 Now that we’ve gone over the reasoning behind it, let’s look at the structure of ITA Airways’ fleet itself.
 The new Italian airline acquired part of the old Alitalia aircrafts but reduces significantly the numero of planes operated.

 Alitalia had just under 100 planes at the moment operations ceased.
-Right now ITA Airways has 60, including the latest addition to the fleet: a brand new A350-900.
+Right now ITA Airways has 75, including the latest additions to the fleet: the A350-900, A320neo and A330neo.

 Medium/Short-Haul ITA Airways Fleet

 The vast majority the airline’s fleet is comprised medium or short haul planes.
-Out of a total of 60, 51 are medium/short haul aircrafts.
+Out of a total of 75, 56 are medium/short haul aircraft.
 This is bound to change as the airline has a number of orders in place for modern wide bodied long haul planes.

 At the moment though this is what the medium/short haul fleet looks like: